Using Your Segal AmeriCorps Education Award

 An education award can now be used at programs of education, apprenticeship, or on the job training that have been approved by the Secretary of Veterans Affairs under the Montgomery G.I.
 Bill and the Post 9/11 G.I.
 Bill.
 If the GI-Bill approved program is offered by a Title IV school, any AmeriCorps alumni can use their award to pay for current educational expenses.

 However, if the GI Bill approved program is offered by an institution that is not a Title IV school, then special rules apply.
 We use the term GI-Only for these programs.
-The rules for these GI-Only programs are based upon the date the education award was certified (approved) by an authorized program staff and whether the AmeriCorps alumnus is a veteran.
+The rules for using the award at these GI-Only programs are based upon the date the education award was certified (approved) by an authorized program staff and whether the AmeriCorps alumnus is a veteran.

-These are the rules governing GI-Only programs (GI-Bill approved programs that are offered by institutions which are not Title IV schools):
+These are the rules governing using the education award at GI-Only programs (GI-Bill approved programs that are offered by institutions which are not Title IV schools):